6 Myths of Chronic Pain

 Myth #6: The only solution to chronic pain is surgery.
 False.
 Unfortunately, many people believe the only way they will be pain-free is with surgery, but this is not the case.
 As we mentioned, finding an effective solution to chronic pain may not happen overnight, but this doesn’t mean surgery is inevitable.

 Chronic pain is on the rise, but this may very well be due to misconceptions about what it is and how it can be treated.
 If you are living in pain and are exhausted from so many unsuccessful treatments, contact Texas Partners Healthcare Group today.
-We are here to answer any questions you may have and help you find the best natural solutions to your pain.
+TXP is a premier Frisco pain management clinic, and we are here to answer any questions you may have and help you find the best natural solutions to your pain.
 We specialize in stem cell therapy and other forms of regenerative medicine, both of which are very effective in treating chronic pain – for good.